Manage multiple test suites

 In the Studio toolbar, click the Add test suite button.

-In the dialog that appears, verify that Test suite is selected as
+In the dialog that appears, verify that Test suite is selected as the template.

 Newly added test suite

 The initial test suite in the projects view.

 The newly added test suite in the projects view.

 The test suite tabs below the Ranorex Studio toolbar.

 The new test suite file also appears in the Ranorex Studio Projects folder of your test solution.

 Test suite files in the Ranorex Studio Projects folder

 To ensure the integrity of your project, you cannot cut, copy, or paste an entire test suite.
 However, you can delete and rename test suites.
 Select a test suite in the project view and open the context menu to use the delete and rename options: